 Despite its advantages, PPPoE also has some drawbacks:

-• MTU Overhead: PPPoE adds overhead to each data packet.
-The PPPoE header (6 bytes) and PPP Protocol ID (2 bytes) reduce the Maximum Transmission Unit (MTU) available for IP data, typically from 1500 bytes (standard Ethernet) down to 1492 bytes.
+- MTU Overhead: PPPoE introduces an 8-byte header overhead, reducing the Maximum Transmission Unit (MTU) from 1500 bytes (standard Ethernet) to 1492 bytes.
+If unadjusted, this can cause packet fragmentation and affect applications sensitive to MTU size.
 This can sometimes issues with applications sensitive to MTU size and may require adjustments or fragmentation.

 Common Applications of PPPoE